PrimalNinja/cyborgshell/README.md

 OHCJS brings the retro charm of home computers to modern devices, allowing you to create, code, and collaborate anywhere, anytime.
 With OHCJS, you can:

 - Create an account and login on multiple devices
-- Code in JavaScript, alone or in teams
+- Code in JavaScript, alone or in teams, on your PC, your phone or your XBox One
 - Store your programs in personalized "spaces"
+- Let AI Agents join your team and work with you - not just coding btw.

 Inspired by the simplicity of 8-bit home computers, OHCJS aims to recreate the instant-on, fuss-free experience of classic computing.
 Register, login, and start coding in seconds!